LaubPlusCo/LaubPlusCo.Helix.VsTemplates/README.md

 Visual Studio extension for accelerating creating new Visual Studio solutions and projects so these follow the conventions described by Sitecore Helix.

 ## Installation
-The extension can be installed via Visual Studio Extensions and Updates or by downloading the vsix ([latest version]()).
+The extension can be installed via Visual Studio Extensions and Updates or by downloading the vsix ([latest version](https://laubplusco-my.sharepoint.com/personal/anders_laub_laubplusco_net/_layouts/15/guestaccess.aspx?docid=0a66fed6f90534b2d8d138f229da9969b&authkey=AYFoh7rn2SYhPMfjsIghqHk)).

+Visual Studio 2015 and 2017 are both supported but the built-in module templates does not support being loaded in Visual Studio 2015.
+You will need to make your own templates or upgrade VS.

 > **Note:** You need to run Visual Studio as administrator to use this extension.
 > *Always start Visual Studio as administrator*